Bersant Celina: Loan to Stoke City

+AIK

+After spending the 2023 season on loan at AIK in Sweden, Celina made a permanent move to the club in January 2024.

 International career

 Norway

 Celina qualifies to represent Kosovo, Norway and Albania at international level.
 In his first years at international level, Celina was capped four times for Norway under-15s and three times for the Norway under-16 side.

 He was called up to the Norway under-17 team by coach Bård Flovik to participate in the 2013 UEFA European Under-17 Championship.
 In the opening match of the tournament against Malta on 29 September 2012, Celina was an unused substitute.
 He started the second match on 1 October against Iceland before being substituted in the 77th minute for Joachim Eriksen.
 The match finished with a 2–0 victory for Norway.
 For the last match, against Portugal on 4 October, he was again an unused substitute for the entire match, which finished with a 1–0 win for Norway.

 On 25 August 2015, Celina was called up to play for the Norway under-21 side in an U21 European Championship qualifier against England.
 He made his debut for the U21s as an 87th-minute substitute in the match on 7 September.